BioNTech starts vaccine production at new site in Germany | DW | 10.02.2021

 Vaccine developer BioNTech has launched production of the COVID-19 vaccine it developed with US giant Pfizer at a new plant in the German town of Marburg.
 The facility could significantly boost the EU's vaccine supply.

-German vaccine maker BioNTech on Wednesday said it had started production at its new facility in the town of Marburg, a development that it is hoped might significantly boost the EU's vaccine supply.
+On Wednesday, the German vaccine maker BioNTech on Wednesday announced that it had started production at its new facility in the town of Marburg, a development that it is hoped might significantly boost the European Union's vaccine supply.

-The company said it had already begun making the active ingredient of the BioNTech/Pfizer jab.
+The company reported that it had already begun making the active ingredient of the BioNTech-Pfizer jab.

-"We started the manufacturing process at the Marburg facility with the execution of the first step: the production of mRNA, which is the active pharmaceutical ingredient," BioNTech said in a statement.
+"We started the manufacturing process at the Marburg facility with the execution of the first step: the production of mRNA, which is the active pharmaceutical ingredient," BioNTech announced in a statement.

-After purification, the company said, lipids are to be added to form lipid nanoparticles — the delivery vehicle for the drug.
-The purified and concentrated product will then be transported to a "production partner" site for completion under sterile conditions, BioNTech said.
+After purification, according to the company, lipids are to be added to form lipid nanoparticles — the delivery vehicle for the drug.
+The purified and concentrated product will then be transported to a "production partner" site for completion under sterile conditions, BioNTech reported.

-The main European plant for production of the vaccine is Pfizer's factory in Puurs, Belgium.
+The main EU plant for production of the vaccine is Pfizer's factory in Puurs, Belgium.

-BioNTech plans to produce up to 250 million doses of the COVID-19 vaccine in Marburg in the first half of this year.
+BioNTech plans to produce up to 250 million doses of the COVID-19 vaccine in Marburg in the first half of 2021.

 The European Medicines Agency (EMA) is expected to carry out its first quality checks on the medical products from the site in February or March.